omeka/Documentation/source/Reference/libraries/globals/link_to_file_show.rst

 .. include:: /Reference/libraries/globals/summary/link_to_file_show.rst

-.. php:function:: link_to_file_show(array $attributes, string $text, File|null $file)
+.. php:function:: link_to_file_show($attributes = array(), $text = null, $file = null)

-    Return a link to the file metadata page for a particular file.
+    Get a link to the file metadata page for a particular file.

-    If no File object is specified, this will determine the file to use throughcontext.
-The text of the link defaults to the DC:Title of the file record,then to the original filename, unless otherwise specified.
+    If no File object is specified, this will determine the file to use through context.
+The text of the link defaults to the DC:Title of the file record,
+    then to the original filename, unless otherwise specified.

+    :type $attributes: array
-    :param array $attributes:
+    :param $attributes:
+    :type $text: string
-    :param string $text:
+    :param $text:
+    :type $file: File|null
-    :param File|null $file:
+    :param $file:
     :returns: string

 *****